- Master of Public Health in the field of epidemiology

 PUBH 8714.
-Public Health Leadership and Decision Making.
+Leadership Principles and Practice II.
 3 Credits.

 Essential tools in public health leadership with a focus on effective decision-making skills to solve complex health problems and implement successful solutions to improve population health.

 PUBH 8716.
 Pedagogical Methods and Practice for Public Health Leaders.
 2 Credits.